 2010 was a year of change and reorder.
 The old world disintegrating in the the light of the new.
 The Arab Spring, Wikileaks, the reshaping of the status quo in favour of a bold new world that refused to blindly follow that which had come before it.
 2010 was also the year that Time Out described a quickly popularising sound in the following words: "Yes this really is a new genre and an interesting one, for once!"
+Good for you Time Out!
+Championing new sounds and slamming those typically uninteresting new genres with passive aggressive burns like "for once!"
 So far, so 2010 you're thinking—the year of innovation, rejection and fearless creation.
-And you'd be right, except the genre in question was electro swing: the worst genre of music in the world, ever.
+And you'd be right, except the genre in question was electro swing, also known as the worst genre of music in the world ever.

-To briefly unpack electro swing, it is a genre of music that purports to take the sounds of the past and join them up with modern beats (something electro swing nights like to advertise as a selling point, despite it basically being a description of every type of sample electronic music currently in existence).
+To briefly unpack electro swing, it is a genre of music that purports to take the sounds of the past and join them up with modern beats!
+Something electro swing nights like to advertise as a selling point, despite it basically being a description of every type of sample electronic music currently in existence.
 More specifically though, electro swing takes big band swing music from the 1930s and 1940s and puts oompah, wubby beats under it.
 It sounds, in short, terrible.
-I can vaguely see how in theory whoever made the first ever electro swing track thought they might have been doing something interesting, but in practice what they created was the sonic equivalent of an old-timey barber in East London.
+I can vaguely see how in theory whoever made the first ever electro swing track thought they might have been doing something interesting, but in practice what they created was the sonic equivalent of "ye olde fashioned barber" in East London.

-I went to university in Manchester, the UK's real, first nightlife city.
+I went to university in Manchester, which is a perfectly great city for nightlife.
 While there I met a lot of perfectly reasonable people with perfectly reasonable taste in most things.
 Yet somehow, for some inexplicable reason, nobody batted an eyelid at going to an electro swing night.
 Worse, people wanted to go to electro swing nights.
 I was bitten once and learned my lesson.
 Students steaming around pissed out of their heads while some band called something like "Oh Daddy Oh!" or "What's on the Radiogram?" buzzed away on stage like extras from Peaky Blinders with Technics.
 I had a few dark moments while at university, lost essays the night before deadlines, pulled a whitey during fresher's week, but nothing topped that night for sheer horror.

 That was a few years ago now, but nothing has culturally changed.
 Electro swing is still out there, plaguing nightlife.
 It provokes a question, why in 2015 are these bands and DJs still getting booked?
 Why are offshoot nights like Itchy Feet still so popular?
 Why, despite it clearly being the worst genre of music in the world ever—and it is, this isn't an opinion piece alright?—does it sustain a following at all?

-Possibly people like electro swing is because it is so vintage, and people really love vintage stuff.
+One possible reason people like electro swing is because it is so vintage, and people really love vintage stuff!
 Cute vintage fairs and vintage mirrors and vintage pearl necklaces and vintage bike horns and vintage dresses and vintage pillowcases and vintage hairbrushes and vintage toothbrushes and vintage deodorant and vintage shoelaces and vintage spiders and vintage fingernails and vintage thought processes and vintage emotions and vintage eggs and vintage cameras and vintage cockrings, more vintage, more vintage, until your vintage skin falls off your vintage bones.
 That's one possible reason.

 Beyond being vintage, there is also the conviction that electro swing is "fun."
 Fun is a very dangerous word.
 Obviously I like things that are actually fun.
 I like sitting on skateboards and rolling myself down hills, I like laserquest, I like cooking meals with people I fancy while listening to Roxy Music, I'm fun!
 But sadly, more often than not, when somebody says something is fun, what they actually mean is, it has no teeth.
 That there is no discernible reason to actually get excited about it.
 That it has no bearing on your emotions, the state of the world, or the motion of culture.
 Fun is a byword for the witless, the spineless, and the blandly all-encompassing.
 If electro swing is fun, then so is watching screensavers.